 David Phillips is Emeritus Professor of Comparative Education, and Emeritus Fellow of St Edmund Hall.

 A linguist by origin, David Phillips now works exclusively on various aspects of comparative and international education, with a particular focus on policy issues in historical context.
 He is the author of many publications, especially on education in Germany (more particularly in the post-war and post-unification periods) and on policy ‘borrowing’ in education.
-He edits the journal Comparative Education and serves on the editorial boards of various other journals including the Oxford Review of Education (whose editor he was for twenty years); he edits the series Oxford Studies in Comparative Education and the on-line journal Research in Comparative and International Education whose founding editor he was.
+He has edited Comparative Education, Research in Comparative and International Education, and the Oxford Review of Education and and serves on the editorial boards of various other journals; he also edits the book series Oxford Studies in Comparative Education.
 He is co-chair of the Anglo-German Educational Research Group (www.aerg.org)

-He has been Chair of the British Association for Comparative and International Education (BAICE), and Editor of the Oxford Review of Education (1984-2003).
-In 1990-91 he served on a commission of the German Wissenschaftsrat which reported to the German government on the future of teacher education in the territory of the former German Democratic Republic, and he has recently (2003-4) been a member of a commission appointed by the Minister for Science, Culture and the Arts in Baden-Württemberg with the task of evaluating educational studies in higher education in that state of the Federal Republic of Germany.
+He has been Chair of the British Association for Comparative and International Education (BAICE).
+In 1990-91 he served on a commission of the German Wissenschaftsrat which reported to the German government on the future of teacher education in the territory of the former German Democratic Republic, and he has (2003-4) been a member of a commission appointed by the Minister for Science, Culture and the Arts in Baden-Württemberg with the task of evaluating educational studies in higher education in that state of the Federal Republic of Germany.
 He has evaluated projects for the Deutsche Forschungsgemeinschaft and for other research bodies.
 He is a Fellow of the Social Sciences Academy and a Fellow of the Royal Historical Society.

 - Zur Universitätsreform in der Britischen Besatzungszone 1945-1948, Böhlau 1983